PayPal Scam Text – Huge Problem

 What is PayPal?

 PayPal is a digital payment company that allows customers to make and receive payments online.
-The company operates in more than 200 countries and has over 200 million active users.
+The company operates in over 200 countries and has over 200 million active users.

 Want to be kept updated regarding scams?